 Any vacancy occurring on the Board of Directors may be filled by the vote of a majority of the remaining Director(s), whether or not such remaining Director(s) would constitute a quorum of the Board.
 The term of office of each person so elected shall continue until the expiration of the term of the Director who caused the vacancy.
-The person elected to fill the vacancy shall be a Member of the same category of the 5 Disciplines of Council membership as the person who caused the vacancy.
+The person elected to fill the vacancy may be a Member of the same category of the 5 Disciplines of Council membership as the person who caused the vacancy.
 For the purpose of determining the limitation on the number of fiscal years such new Director may serve, if the person serves as a Director for more than six months during the fiscal year in which the person is elected, the person shall be regarded as having served a full fiscal year; if otherwise, such service shall be disregarded.

 (a) Annual and Regular Meetings.
 The annual meeting of the Board of Directors shall be held as soon as practicable after the election of Directors following the annual meeting of members.
 Other regular meetings of the Board of Directors may be held at such times and places as the president or a majority of the Directors agree upon in writing.
 Any business may be transacted at the annual meeting and at any regular meeting of the Board of Directors and no notice of such meetings shall be required.